lamari-selena/COVID_Test-Application-GDPR_compliant/README.md

 You have to use these commands at the root level of the project (where the docker-compose.yml file is located in the Project).
 This will create a container for each microservice.

 The back is now functional.

+# 2) Setting up the local environment for the frontend
+Concerning the front end, we recommend Visual Studio Code which is the most adapted IDE to develop in javascript.

+Once the repository is cloned, go to the root of the project and go to a terminal.
+Then, type the following command to install all the dependencies of the project:
+- npm install

+To launch the application locally :
+- npm run dev